ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/subtree-pulls.rst

 Backtrace subtree pull
 ^^^^^^^^^^^^^^^^^^^^^^

-When `rust-lang/backtrace-rs` is updated, the modifications to it's `Cargo.toml` file must be done in `std/cargo.toml` instead, where a comment marks the start of the `backtrace` crate dependencies.
+When `rust-lang/backtrace-rs` is updated, the modifications to its `Cargo.toml` file must be done in `std/cargo.toml` instead, where a comment marks the start of the `backtrace` crate dependencies.